oauth-wg/oauth-cross-device-security/draft-ietf-oauth-cross-device-security.md

 but rather to persuade the user to grant authorization.

 ## Cross-Device Service Transfer
 Service transfer flows enable a user to transfer access to a service or network from a device on which the user is already authenticated to a second device such as a mobile phone.
-In these flows the user is authenticated and then authorizes the session transfer on one device, referred to as the Authorization Device (e.g. a personal computer, web portal or application), and transfers the session to the device where the will continue to consume the session, referred to as the Consumption Device (e.g. a mobile phone or portable device).
+In these flows the user is authenticated and then authorizes the session transfer on one device, referred to as the Authorization Device (e.g., a personal computer, web portal or application), and transfers the session to the device where they will continue to consume the session, referred to as the Consumption Device (e.g., a mobile phone or portable device).

 The session may be transferred by showing the user a session transfer code on the Authorization Device, which is then entered on the Consumption Device.
 This flow may be streamlined by rendering the session transfer code as a QR code on the Authorization Device and scanned by the Consumption Device.